ahundt/ahundt.github.io/index.md

 ## About

-Computing Innovation Fellow at Carnegie Mellon University.
-PhD from Johns Hopkins University.
+I am a Computing Innovation Fellow at Carnegie Mellon University with a PhD from Johns Hopkins University.

-My goal is to create robots and other learning agents with brilliant adaptability, skillsets, and capabilities that are tailored to respect human Equity, Diversity, and Inclusion (EDI).
+My goal is to create robots and learning agents with exceptional adaptability and capabilities that respect human Equity, Diversity, and Inclusion.

 ### Selected Publications